-However you set it up they need to have time to focus when not in meetings, and it shouldn’t be in between another meeting.
+However you set it up, they need to focus when not in meetings, and it shouldn’t be in between another meeting.

-And this brings me on to my last point.
+And this brings me to my last point.

 Along with time management, it is equally important that Assistants manage their Executive’s energy.